peilinye/tp/docs/UserGuide.md

 ---

 Welcome to the Trace2Gather User Guide.
 Trace2Gather is a **desktop app for managing hotel rooms and guests, optimized for use via a Command Line Interface (CLI)**, while still having the benefits of a Graphical User Interface (GUI).
-Our application aims to complement existing contact tracing efforts whilst also helping you to manage your hotel guests fast.
+Our application aims to complement existing contact tracing efforts, while also helping you to manage your hotel guests fast.
 <br><br>
-The purpose of this user guide is to help you explore all the features Trace2Gather has to offer and to provide clarity on how each feature can be used in our application.
+The purpose of this user guide is to help you explore Trace2Gather's many features, and how to use them.
 <br><br>
-If you require assistance on how to use this guide, please feel free to visit the [Navigation Guide](#navigation-guide) for more information.
+If you require assistance using this guide, feel free to visit the [Navigation Guide](#navigation-guide) for more information.

 * Table of Contents
 {:toc}